ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   When a challenge is
-  provided in the QueryRequest and an EAT is returned with a QueryResponse message then the challenge contained in this request MUST be used to generate the EAT, such as by copying the challengt into the nonce claim found in the EAT if using the Nonce freshness mechanism.
+  provided in the QueryRequest and an EAT is returned with a QueryResponse message then the challenge contained in this request MUST be used to generate the EAT, such as by copying the challenge into the nonce claim found in the EAT if using the Nonce freshness mechanism.
 For more details see {{freshness-mechanisms}}.

   If any format other than EAT is used, it is up to that